invisibleroads/invisibleroads-tutorials/life-reminders-list.rst

 for the long term
 -----------------
 | 6/29/2014
-| The only real way to keep her for the long term is to be successful.
+| The real way to keep her for the long term is to be successful.
-| The only real way to be successful is to be passionate about what I do and not compromise my life mission for short-term gain.
+| The real way to be successful is to be passionate about what I do and not compromise my life mission for short-term gain.

 little decision makers